elenavesc/Compartamos/README.md

 We appreciate any contributions to improve this application!
 If you find bugs, have ideas for new features or improvements, feel free to create a pull request.

-## Contact

-For any questions or issues, feel free to contact us at [contact@compartamos.com](mailto:contact@compartamos.com).

-We hope you enjoy using Compartamos for Older Adults Living!